Engineering Hall

 Prior Coursework

-With faculty approval, students who have received their undergraduate degree from UW–Madison may apply up to 7 credits numbered 400 or above toward the minimum graduate degree credit requirement.
-This work would not be allowed to count toward the 50% graduate coursework minimum unless taken at the 700 level or above.
+With faculty advisor approval, a maximum of 7 credits from a UW-Madison undergraduate degree or an ABET-accredited undergraduate degree (from an other institution) may be applied toward the minimum graduate degree credit requirement.
+Only coursework that is applicable to the degree curriculum is eligible (based on UW-Madison course/course equivalency number).
+These credits will not be allowed to count toward the Minimum Graduate Coursework (50%) Requirement unless taken in courses numbered 700 or above (UW-Madison course equivalent).
 No credits can be counted toward the minimum graduate residence credit requirement.
-Coursework earned ten years or more prior to admission to a PhD program is not allowed to satisfy requirements.
+Coursework earned ten or more years prior to admission is not allowed to satisfy requirements.

-With program approval, students are allowed to count up to 15 credits of coursework numbered 400 or above taken as a UW–Madison Special student toward the minimum graduate residence credit requirement, and the minimum graduate degree credit requirement.
-UW–Madison coursework taken as a University Special student would not be allowed to count toward the 50% graduate coursework minimum unless taken at the 700 level or above.
-Coursework earned ten years or more prior to admission to a doctoral degree is not allowed to satisfy requirements.
+With faculty advisor approval, students are allowed to transfer up to 15 credits of coursework taken as a UW–Madison University Special student toward the minimum graduate degree credit requirement.
+Only coursework that is applicable to the degree curriculum is eligible.
+UW–Madison coursework taken as a University Special student would not be allowed to count toward the minimum graduate coursework (50%) requirement unless taken in courses numbered 700 or above or are taken to meet the requirements of a capstone certificate and has the “Grad 50%” attribute.
+Coursework earned ten or more years prior to admission is not allowed to satisfy requirements.

 Probation